 Three test positive for COVID-19 in Coimbatore district

-Coimbatore district reported three new cases of COVID-19 on Tuesday.
-The Health Department said that three persons recovered from the disease and the district had 19 active cases on Tuesday.
-The district had a test positivity rate of 0.2 % on Monday when one new case was reported.
+Three persons tested positive for COVID-19 in Coimbatore district on Monday.
+The Health Department said that two persons recovered from the disease and the district had 20 active cases on Monday.
+The district had a test positivity rate of 0.9 (TPR) % on Sunday when five new cases were reported.
+Tiruppur district did not report new cases of COVID-19 on Monday.
+There were two active cases of the disease in the district.

-Tiruppur district continued to remain COVID-free on Tuesday as there were no active cases and the Health Department did not report any fresh COVID-19 cases.
-The overall toll remained at 1,052 as no new deaths were reported.

 - Comments will be moderated by The Hindu editorial team.